chinmayg/ece2524/homework8/README.txt

 This project is great example of using standard input from command line.
 It will also force the student think abstractly about an algorithm to find all of the prime numbers.
+This code helps the student understand the idea of simplicity and modularity.